coughster/harvardtest/project0/README.md

 hotspots.html - A page with an unordered list of top birding spots, alphabetized.
 As a user friendly search function, I used the Bootstrap flexbox grid to link to #id tags by letter throughout the page.

 birdstyle.css - This is my base stylesheet across the website.
-It encompasses attributes I want to define site-wide, including #id tags that are ubiquitous across all pages, various responsive @media queries, and a great number of selectors including descendants and children (>).
+It encompasses attributes I want to define site-wide, including #id tags that are ubiquitous across all pages, various responsive @media queries, a great number of selectors including descendants and children (>), and lots of properties.

-buttons.scss - This is my SASS stylesheet where I define all attributes for buttons.
+buttons.scss - This is my SASS stylesheet where I define all selectors and properties for buttons.
 Any page with buttons has this stylesheet (translated to a .css file) applied.
 Within it, I use inheritance (%message) to apply the same attributes to different .classes of button.
 I also use nesting to apply some attributes to certain descendants.

-table.scss - This is my SASS stylesheet where I define all attributes for tables.
+table.scss - This is my SASS stylesheet where I define all selectors and properties for tables.
 Any page with tables has this stylesheet (translated to a .css file) applied.
 Within it, I use a $variable to indicate a desired element for all tables.
 I also use some significant nesting to efficiently tweak the descendants of two different .classes of table.

 images folder - All .png photo thumbnails are stored here.